serverlessworkflow/specification/specification.md

 The `invoke` property defines how the subflow is invoked (sync or async).
 Default value of this property is `sync`, meaning that workflow execution should wait until the subflow completes.
 If set to `async`, workflow execution should just invoke the subflow and not wait for its results.
-Note that in this case the action does not produce any results, and the associated actions actionDataFilter as well as its retry definition, if defined, should be ignored.
+Note that in this case the action does not produce any results, and the associated actions dataFilter as well as its retry definition, if defined, should be ignored.
 Subflows that are invoked async do not propagate their errors to the associated action definition and the workflow state, meaning that any errors that happen during their execution cannot be handled in the workflow states